AdobeDocs/campaign-standard.de-DE/help/automating/using/best-practices-workflows.md

 ## Workflow mit Parametern abrufen{#workflow-with-parameters}

-Stellen Sie sicher, dass Name und Anzahl der Parameter mit der Definition beim Aufrufen des Workflows übereinstimmen (siehe [](../../automating/using/defining-parameters-calling-workflow.md)).
+Make sure that the name and number of parameters are identical to what is defined when calling the workflow (see [this page](../../automating/using/defining-parameters-calling-workflow.md).
 Darüber hinaus müssen die Parametertypen den erwarteten Werten entsprechen.

 Stellen Sie sicher, dass alle Parameter in der Aktivität **[!UICONTROL Externes Signal]** deklariert wurden.
 Andernfalls tritt ein Fehler beim Ausführen der Aktivität auf.